tradecloud/tradecloud-docs-api-v2/buyer/issue/README.md

 {% endhint %}

 * `destination`: the delivery destination of this order as known in your ERP system
-* `contact`: the employee responsible for this order.
-You can either send his/her email or userName as known in your ERP system
+* `contact.email`: the buyer employee responsible for this order.
+The user with this email address should be active in Tradecloud.
 * `supplierContact.email`: if known, the supplier employee responsible for this order.
+The user with this email address should be active in Tradecloud.

 {% hint style="warning" %}
-`supplierAccountNumber`, `purchaseOrderNumber`, `destination.code`, `contact.email` and `contact.userName` should be unique within your company and never change.
+`supplierAccountNumber`, `purchaseOrderNumber`, `destination.code` and `contact.email` should be unique within your company and never change.
 Never renumber or re-use numbers or code's.
 {% endhint %}

 ### Other order fields